arximboldi/lager/doc/effects.rst

 you will need to define a kind of *manager* for these instances and provide this manager as a service instead.
-This naturally involves defining a :ref:`identity` scheme for these dependencies, such that the effects that required them, which are derived from the actions and the model, can refer to them.
+This naturally involves defining a :ref:`identity` scheme for these dependencies, such that the effects that required them can refer to them.

 Other dependency specs
 ~~~~~~~~~~~~~~~~~~~~~~